 It wasn’t until I became pregnant, that I felt the effects of constant stress on my body.
 I was so physically sick that I was hospitalized for dehydration and hyperemesis gravidarum.
 But it wasn’t the pregnancy that was causing all the stress, it was the other woman that was invited into my marriage.

-Whether chronic illness takes a toll on an already abusive marriage or if the illness was caused by the stressful environment, we need to take a serious look at this connection.
+Whether chronic illness takes a toll on an already abusive marriage or if the illness was caused by a stressful environment, we need to take a serious look at this connection.

 Although I’ve been unable to find the actual statistics, I’ve read in countless places that in marriages where one partner is chronically ill, the marriage ends 75% of the time.
 That may seem very high but from what I’ve seen that is pretty accurate.